 Joint Atlantic Seminar for the History of Medicine

-The University of Pennsylvania is pleased to host the 13th Joint Atlantic Seminar for the History of Medicine on October 16 – 17, 2015 in Philadelphia.
+Yale University is pleased to host the 16th meeting of the Joint Atlantic Seminar for the History of Medicine on October 5-6, 2018 in New Haven.
 JAS Med is convened annually for the presentation of research by young scholars working on the history of medicine and public health.
-The meeting was founded in 2002 to foster a collegial intellectual community that provides a forum for sharing and critiquing graduate student research.
+The meeting was founded in 2002 to foster a collegial community that provides a forum for sharing and critiquing graduate student research.